Ramesh Bhatkar: Movies

 Of his nearly 90 films, most are in Marathi, with a few in the Hindi language.
-He was last seen in a character loosely based on former CM of Maharashtra Prithviraj Chavhan in the film The Accidental Prime Minister.
+He was last seen in a character loosely based on former CM of Maharashtra Prithviraj Chavan in the film The Accidental Prime Minister.

 Television

-His prosperous television career included very popular detective serials such as Hello Inspector (1990) and Damini (Marathi) on DoorDarshan, Commander (1992) on Zee TV, Khoj (2000) on DD National and Teesra Dola (1998) on DD2; all these made Ramesh a very popular TV personality.
+His television career included very popular detective serials such as Hello Inspector (1990) and Damini (Marathi) on DoorDarshan, Commander (1992) on Zee TV, Khoj (2000) on DD National and Teesra Dola (1998) on DD2; all these made Ramesh a very popular TV personality.
 He also appeared in Haddapaar, Bandini, Vikram Aur Betaal, Yugandhara.
 He also appeared in his early days in a small telefilm by B. P. Singh, Sirf Chaar din, a suspense/thriller.

 His career includes about 30 series with more than 1,000 episodes aired.

 Theatre

 Marathi Theatre was Ramesh Bhatkar's first love, with very prominent lead roles in numerous plays.
-He played a lead role in Ashroonchi Zaali Phule (1975) which ran in the Marathi theatre industry for about 28 years.
-This role of "Lalya" in this play played by him was earlier made popular by Dr. Kashinath Ghanekar.
-But Ramesh Bhatkar also played it with equal potential and made it popular.
+He played a lead role in Ashroonchi Zhali Phule (1975) which ran in the Marathi theatre industry for about 28 years.
+This role of "Lalya" in this play played by him was earlier made popular by Kashinath Ghanekar.
+But he also played it with equal potential and made it popular.
 Dr Ghanekar also appreciated it lastly.

 Bhatkar was noticed in the Marathi play Mukta, where he was cast with lead actor Avinash Masurekar and actress Savita Malpekar in 1986.

 For the last 30 years, Ramesh has played lead roles in such plays as Ooghadale Swargache Daar (1982), Denaryaache Haath Hazaar (1980), Shadyantra (1991), Kevha Tari Pahate, Akher Tu Yeshilach, Rahu Ketu, Mukta, The Boss- Sutradhar, Kinara.

 He has appeared in about 50 different plays overall.